 - Standards of Faculty Conduct Allegation Form (link): Inappropriate conduct on the part of a faculty member

 - Office of Student Conduct and Civility (link): Conduct that may be in violation of our Standard of Conduct for students

 - Bias Reporting Hotline (link) or (844) 946-1837: The University of Missouri System offers an alternative option to making a report of perceived bias to UMKC.
 Reports submitted through the Hotline are anonymous by default; self-identifying when making a report is optional.
-Please note: reports made using the Hotline will be routed through the same process as those submitted through the perceived bias reporting form linked above.
+Please note: reports made using the Hotline will be routed through the same process as those submitted through the discrimination/harassment reporting form linked above.